I would like more information on San Diego Christian College.

 Master of Arts (MA) in Teaching Degree Program

 A master’s in teaching degree can improve an educator’s job prospects, advancement potential, and pay grade.
 That’s great news for California-based teachers, as the post-graduate coursework required for their teaching credential puts them more than halfway to the completion of a graduate degree!

 San Diego Christian College (SDCC) offers a Master of Arts (MA) in Teaching program that can be completed in under a year by any educator who holds a California Teaching Credential.
 With transfer credit for relevant graduate-level coursework and student teaching experience, it only takes an additional 15 credit hours to complete SDCC’s Teaching MA program.
 Since the ground-based education requirements are already covered via the teaching credential, students can choose to complete the remaining Teaching MA courses

 online* or via campus-based evening classes

 Already have your California Teaching Credential?
-Read on to learn more about SDC’s master’s in Teaching.
-If you’re not yet certified to teach in California, you can enroll in SDC’s Teacher Credential Program (TCP) or Combined Teacher Credential and MA in Teaching program.
+Read on to learn more about SDCC’s master’s in Teaching.
+If you’re not yet certified to teach in California, you can enroll in SDCC’s Teacher Credential Program (TCP) or Combined Teacher Credential and MA in Teaching program.